-• Preclinical Science I
+Preclinical Science I

-This year-long course in the preclinical sciences is based on an integrated organ system structure and gives the student an understanding of embryology, anatomy, histology, physiology, biochemistry, molecular and cell biology, genetics, neuroscience, behavioral science, epidemiology, and an introduction to clinical medicine in the context of organ systems of the human body.
+This year-long course in the preclinical sciences is based on an integrated organ system structure that includes both foundational and higher-level aspects of the following systems of the human body: Musculoskeletal & Skin, Nervous, Gastrointestinal, Cardiovascular, Respiratory, Renal, Endocrine, and Reproductive.
+This structure gives the student an understanding of embryology, anatomy, histology, physiology, biochemistry, molecular and cell biology, genetics, neuroscience, radiology, behavioral science, epidemiology, public health, and an introduction to clinical medicine.

-• Introduction to Clinical Medicine
+Introduction to Clinical Medicine